Frequently asked questions (FAQ)Updated Friday July 26, 2019 by South Lakeland Baseball.

 7. Do I need to provide a copy of my child's birth certificate?
 A birth certificate can be uploaded into league toolbox during the registration process.
 The league does not require birth certificates to be supplied unless the child participates in the all star program, then a birth certificate is required to participate.

 8. What is required to be a coach?
 Coaches need to obtain a youth coaching certificate from Babe Ruth, NAYS or another approved program.
-Coaches also will need to have concussion training and submit to a league background check as required by the State of Florida and Polk County.
+Coaches also will need to have concussion and abuse training and submit to a league background check as required by the State of Florida and Polk County.

 9. Can I make payments?
 Yes, you can make payments but fees must be paid in full prior to uniform being given and player being allowed to participate in games unless obtaining prior approval.